© Robert Kneschke; Shutterstock.com

 The event invitation should be designed with accessibility in mind:

-• Clean and suitably large fonts
+• Sans serif and large fonts

 • Digital invitations should be screen-reader compatible